 School Spotlight: Barrington High School

-Head to Barrington High School with Lauren Victor for this week's School Spotlight.
+Head to Barrington High School with Shardaa Gray for this week's School Spotlight.

 View CBS News In